zakimadaoui/pynq-project2-custom-yocto-build-system/README.md

+# TODOs
+[x] i need a startup script that loads the bitstream overlay [ ] clean up this file and organize learned knowledge and project description...
+[ ] for now development flow is still sub-optimal so next we need to figure out ways to improve iterations
+    - a script for creating a fully working sd-card and flashing the wic image
+    - a script for pusing the majority of stuff over ssh [ ] maybe a diagram of the boot process and the general bsp arch

 # Requirements
 Create a yocto-based build system for creating a linux distribution for the pynqz2
 - must be possible to create a minimal linux system.